phalcon-orphanage/docs/pl/reference/views.rst

 Picking Views
 ^^^^^^^^^^^^^
 As mentioned above, when :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` is managed by :doc:`Phalcon\\Mvc\\Application <../api/Phalcon_Mvc_Application>`
 the view rendered is the one related with the last controller and action executed.
-You could override this by using the Phalcon\\Mvc\\View::pick() method:
+You could override this by using the :code:`Phalcon\Mvc\View::pick()` method:

 .. code-block:: php